Global supply chains are rarely viewed through a human lens.

 Every supply chain runs on more than systems and schedules — it runs on people.
 Behind every handoff is a set of expectations, interpretations, and cultural norms that shape how information moves and how decisions get made.

-This is the hidden variable leaders often miss.
+This is the variable leaders often overlook.
 Cultural Intelligence (CQ) brings that human network into focus, revealing where alignment slips, where communication slows, and where assumptions quietly diverge.
 It turns what looks like operational friction into something leaders can see, understand, and manage.

 Resilience: Why Culture Is the Competitive Advantage

 Resilience doesn’t come from technology alone; it comes from the people who must interpret, adapt, and respond when the unexpected hits.
-The most persistent vulnerabilities in global supply chains emerge not from logistics, but from misaligned expectations and unseen cultural gaps.
+The most persistent vulnerabilities in global supply chains rarely stem from logistics — they come from misaligned expectations and unseen cultural gaps.

 CQ strengthens resilience by making the human system as visible and intentional as the mechanical one.
 When leaders treat culture as core infrastructure, information flows faster, decisions sharpen, and collaboration becomes a competitive advantage rather than a point of failure.